Teide National Park

 The park has an area of 18,990 hectares located in the municipality of La Orotava.
 It was named a World Heritage Site by UNESCO on June 28, 2007.
 Since the end of 2007, it has also been one of the 12 Treasures of Spain.
 On a ridge, to the east of Teide, are the telescopes of the Observatorio del Teide.

-Teide is the most visited national park in Spain and −by 2015− the eighth most visited in the world, with some 3 million visitors yearly.
-In 2016, it was visited by 4,079,823 visitors and tourists reaching a historical record.
+Teide is the most-visited national park in Spain. with some 3 million visitors yearly.
+In 2016, Teide received 4,079,823 visitors, reaching a historical record.
+In 2023, Teide saw 4,463,281 visitors.

 There are morning and afternoon coach trips through the park, departing from selected areas in the south of Tenerife's tourist towns.
 Access to the peak requires a free permit that needs to be booked in advance.

 History

 Teide National Park held spiritual significance to aboriginal Guanches, and important archaeological sites have been discovered in the park.
 Teide was a place of worship for the Guanches, who believed it was the gate to hell (Echeyde).

 National park status was declared on January 22, 1954.
-In 1989, the Council of Europe awarded the European Diploma of Protected Areas, in its highest category.
+In 1989, the Council of Europe awarded the European Diploma of Protected Areas, its highest category.
 This recognition and conservation management has been subsequently renewed in 1994, 1999 and 2004.
 In 2007, UNESCO declared Teide National Park a World Heritage Site.
-Teide National Park is also at the end of 2007, one of the 12 Treasures of Spain.
+At the end of 2007, participants in the 12 Treasures of Spain project voted to include Teide National Park as the sixth treasure of Spain.

 Teide National Park is complementary to the Hawaiʻi Volcanoes National Park, this is mainly due to being in each of them represented the volcanic structures and forms less evolved magmas of such islands (Hawaii) and more evolved and differentiated (Teide).
 Moreover, Teide National Park shares similar scenic characteristics with the Grand Canyon National Park in Arizona, United States.